vec123/MLExperiments/ReadMe.md

 My experiments were mainly focused on the simple VAE and comparisons to PCA.
 I find that the VAE can not handle distributions with varying noise levels.
+Neither can a GP.
+Both are nonlinear models for systems of the form x = f(z) + e and struggle with x = f(z) + e(z)
+.

 Furthermore, for concentric circles and spiral distribution, the pattern can be learned only up to some degree.
 Maybe architectural changes (using a transformer etc.) could improve this.
 Most likely a better prior can do the job better.